-For a line frequency of 50 Hz, this would give an attenuation of the 2ω (100 Hz) component of approximately -22 dBs.
-The dominating harmonic will be at twice the line frequency, i.e., $\cos(2\omega t)$ and this is due to the instantaneous power signal.
+For a line frequency of 50 Hz this would give an attenuation of the $2\omega$ (100 Hz) component of approximately -22 dBs.
+The dominating harmonic will be at twice the line frequency, i.e., cos ( $2\omega$ t) and this is due to the instantaneous power signal.

-Figure 12 shows the instantaneous real power signal output of LPF which still contains a significant amount of instantaneous power information, i.e., $\cos(2\omega t)$.
+Figure 30 shows the instantaneous real power signal at the output of the CPF which still contains a significant amount of instantaneous power information, i.e., cos (2 $\omega$ t).
 This signal is then passed to the digital-to-frequency converter where it is integrated (accumulated) over time in order to produce an output frequency.
 This accumulation of the signal will suppress or average out any non-dc components in the instantaneous real power signal.
 The average value of a sinusoidal signal is zero.
-Hence the frequency generated by the AD7751 is proportional to the average real power.
-Figure 12 below shows the digital-to-frequency conversion for steady load conditions, i.e., constant voltage and current.
+Hence the frequency generated by the AD7755 is proportional to the average real power.
+Figure 30 shows the digital-to-frequency conversion for steady load conditions, i.e., constant voltage and current.

-Figure 12.
-Real Power to Frequency Conversion
+Figure 30.
+Real Power-to-Frequency Conversion

 As can be seen in the diagram, the frequency output CF is seen to vary over time, even under steady load conditions.
-This frequency variation is primarily due to the cos(2ωt) component in the instantaneous real power signal.
-The output frequency on CF can be up to 128 times higher than the frequency on F1 and F2.
+This frequency variation is primarily due to the $\cos (2 \omega t)$ component in the instantaneous real power signal.
+The output frequency on CF can be up to 2048 times higher than the frequency on F1 and F2.
 This higher output frequency is generated by accumulating the instantaneous real power signal over a much shorter time while converting it to a frequency.
-This shorter accumulation period means less averaging of the cos(2ωt) component.
+This shorter accumulation period means less averaging of the $\cos(2 \omega t)$ component.
 As a consequence, some of this instantaneous power signal passes through the digital-to-frequency conversion.
 This will not be a problem in the application.
-Where CF is used for calibration purposes the frequency should be averaged by the frequency counter.
+Where CF is used for calibration purposes, the frequency should be averaged by the frequency counter.
 This will remove any ripple.
 If CF is being used to measure energy, e.g., in a microprocessor-based application, the CF output should also be averaged to calculate power.
 Because the outputs F1 and F2 operate at a much lower frequency, a lot more averaging of the instantaneous real power signal is carried out.
-The result is a greatly attenuated sinusoidal content and a virtually ripple free frequency output.
+The result is a greatly attenuated sinusoidal content and a virtually ripple-free frequency output.